How to Do an SEO Competitor Analysis to Find Keywords

 You should now have a list of both direct and indirect competitors.
 Next, we’ll explore how to perform competitive analysis using your preferred SEO tools.

-Competitive analysis questions you should ask when examining a brand’s organic ranking strength include:
+Ask these questions when examining a brand’s organic search rankings:

 - How much organic traffic does the competitor pull in?